geoflows/D-Claw/user_guide/overview.md

 clawdata.max_steps = 100000
 ```

+Note, in order for variable dt to be used the geoclaw flag `geodata.variable_dt_refinement_ratios` must be set to `True`.
+This `clawdata.dt_variable` is an older flag that is trumped by the variable dt refinement.

+Also, if variable dt refinement is used the dt_initial seems to be ignored.
+That is an initial value for dt at the highest level is identified using the CFL condition and the wavespeeds rather than this dt_initial.

+Also, the dt_max refers to the max at the coarsest AMR level.
+It not clear if its presently being honored, but we are working on it over at [PR 13](https://github.com/geoflows/D-Claw/pull/13).

+The reason for two Courant numbers is written right above the variables in setrun.py.
+There is computational expense in both taking small timesteps and in taking a timestep that is too big such that the wavespeeds known at the end of the timestep mean that the timestep was in violation of the cfl_max value.
+So giving a range between cfl_desired and cfl_max means that D-Claw will aim for clf_desired and won't need to retake timesteps so long as it doesn't exceed cfl_max.
+Remember, end of timestep wavespeeds are not know at the beinning of the timestep.

 ### 2.8 Definition of output writing.

 In the Clawpack v5.7 docs the following options are listed in the [example AMRClaw setrun.py file](http://www.clawpack.org/setrun_amrclaw_sample.html#setrun-amrclaw-sample).